How to Reopen an L&I Claim: Rules, Policies, Timeline

 WAC 296-20-097

-When a claim has been closed by the department or self-insurer by written order and notice for sixty days, submission of a formal “application to reopen claim for aggravation of condition” form # F242-079-000 is necessary.
-The department or self-insurer is responsible for customary charges for examinations, diagnostic studies, and determining whether or not time-loss is payable regardless of the final action taken on the reopening application.
+When a claim has been closed by the department or self-insurer by written order and notice for sixty days, submission of a formal “application to reopen a claim for aggravation of condition” form # F242-079-000 is necessary.
+The department or self-insurer is responsible for customary charges for examinations and diagnostic studies and determining whether or not time-loss is payable regardless of the final action taken on the reopening application.
 Reopening applications should be submitted immediately.
-When reopening is granted, the department or self-insurer can pay time loss and treatment benefits into the future and also for a period not to exceed sixty days prior to date the application is received by the department or self-insurer.
+When reopening is granted, the department or self-insurer can pay time loss and treatment benefits in the future for a period not exceeding sixty days before the date the department or self-insurer receives the application.
 Necessary treatment should not be deferred pending a department or self-insurer adjudication decision.
-However, should reopening be denied treatment costs become the financial responsibility of the worker.
+However, should reopening be denied, treatment costs will become the worker’s financial responsibility.

 3. L&I Policy